 How cool is this – Google Street View for hiking trails!

-The best part is we can do this at home – for me in Chile- or anywhere including on my mobile device by simply using 360-degree imagery on Street View in Google Maps.
+Google Street View now allows you to take a virtual stroll along The Sea Ranch trails and beaches and Gualala Point Regional Park on the northern Sonoma Coast. it is an excellent way to explore and experience the terrain.
+The best part is we can do this at home or anywhere in the world including on my mobile device by simply using 360-degree imagery on Street View in Google Maps.

 Step-By-Step to Panoramic Vistas via Google Street View

 Looking at the panoramic maps is so much fun.
 But it can be a little tricky at first.